burtn/notebook/biology/A2/topics/BY4/Nervous_System/Reflex.md

-A reflex is an involontary response to a stimulus.
+A reflex is an involuntary response to a stimulus.
 Involuntary responses such as moving away from a hot surface are involuntary as the brain is not involved in the process.

 A reflex is a series of events which form a 'reflex arc'.
 A reflex arc consists of a stimulus -